 A single, round, firm, painless sore is the first symptom of syphilis, a bacterial STI.
 The sore can appear wherever the bacteria entered the body, including the:

 - external genitals

-It can appear on the palms or soles of the feet, or as a general rash on the body.
+The rash can also appear on the palms or soles of the feet, or as a general rash on the body.
 Large gray or white lesions may appear in moist areas in the groin, under the arms, or in the mouth.

 Epididymitis is the clinical term for pain and swelling in one or both testicles.
-Men infected with chlamydia or gonorrhea may experience this symptom.
+People with penises who contract chlamydia or gonorrhea may experience this symptom.

-Chlamydia can infect the rectum in men and women.
-In these cases, symptoms may include rectal pain, discharge, or bleeding.
+Chlamydia can spread to the rectum.
+In these cases, symptoms may include:

-Pain, pressure, or burning during or after urination, or more frequent urination may be a symptom of chlamydia, trichomoniasis, or gonorrhea in women.
+Pain, pressure, or burning during or after urination, or more frequent urination, may be a symptom of chlamydia, trichomoniasis, or gonorrhea in people with a vagina.

-Because gonorrhea in women often produces no symptoms or only mild signs that can be confused with a bladder infection, it’s important not to ignore painful urination.
-In men, either trichomoniasis or gonorrhea may cause painful urination.
-Pain after ejaculation also may occur in men infected with trichomoniasis.
+Because gonorrhea in people with a vagina often produces no symptoms or only mild symptoms that can be confused with a bladder infection, it’s important not to ignore painful urination.